 We like being a part of a challenging learning environment which caters for our different interests, abilities and learning styles.
 We respect individual differences and encourage tolerance and understanding for everyone.

 There is a whole lot more that we could say about year 4! >>return to top

 Year Five at Templestowe Park is seen to be the start of our preparation for secondary school - there's only one year to go after this!
 We aim to develop greater levels of responsibility and independence as well as learning strategies to cope with the demands of the final years of our primary school experience.
 Some highlights of a year in year 5 include:

 - the Buddies program.
-In Buddies, we each have a foundation student assigned to us from the start of the year and we work with them in a variety of activities throughout the year.
+In Buddies, we each have a prep student assigned to us from the start of the year and we work with them in a variety of activities throughout the year.
 We also look out for them in the playground during lunchtime.
 Even though it is six years ago, we remember how lost and confused we sometimes got when we started school.
-It's nice to think that we can help this year's Foundation students to deal with their first year at school in a way that helps us learn too!
+It's nice to think that we can help this year's Prep students to deal with their first year at school in a way that helps us learn too!

 - our first opportunity to represent our school on the sporting field in the Year 5 & 6 Interschool Sport program.

 - our four day camp to Alexandra Adventure Resort.
 This is an adventure camp and includes activities such as a flying fox and a high ropes course.

 - exploring and learning about the Environment, Government, Space, Australian and Asian History, Indigenous Australians and Natural Disasters.

 Each day in year 5 is an opportunity to learn and strive! >>return to top

 Year six is where we identify our strengths and think about the goals we might set for our lives.
 It is an exciting time of change as we are beginning our journey into young adult life.
 The activities and curriculum this year help prepare us to face our future with confidence and skills.
 We look beyond our own immediate environment and lives to a wider and more diverse world.